Are homegrown sprouts safe?

 A small sample of seed is taken from each bag and added to the overall lot sample.
 The entire sample is sprouted for 48 hours, increasing any potential bacteria level approximately 1,000,000 times over the starting amount, substantially increasing the probability of detection.

 Next, the sprout runoff water is sampled and tested by the in-house lab.
 This is called “spent irrigation water”.
-A sample of the sprouts themselves are crushed and tested for contamination as well.
+A sample of the sprouts is crushed and tested for contamination also.
 These tests are done in accordance with government food safety and industry accepted protocols.

 The lab tests for both Salmonella and E. coli 0157:H7 after 48 hours and again after 96 hours of culturing the irrigation water.